When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Discussion

 \subsubsection{Internal Validity}

 During the process of literature screening and classification, researchers' subjective judgments may influence the inclusion criteria and labeling of studies, potentially introducing bias into the analysis.
-To mitigate this threat, we implemented a dual-reviewer protocol across all stages of the analysis.
-Two authors independently conducted literature selection and labeling, and any disagreements were thoroughly discussed and resolved through consensus.
-It is worth noting that both authors involved in this process have more than two years of research experience in the field of UAVs, which helps ensure the validity and consistency of the analysis.
-In the survey component, practitioners may have provided dishonest or unprofessional answers.
-To reduce this risk, we explicitly informed participants at the beginning of the questionnaire that no personally identifiable information would be collected and that the survey was conducted anonymously.
-Except for the first four questions, all others were multiple-choice items, with the option to select ``I don't understand this question'' for unclear items.
-Practitioners were free to skip any questions they found ambiguous.
-This design aimed to improve data quality while protecting practitioners' privacy.
-According to Ong and Weiss (2000)~\cite{ong2000impact}, ensuring anonymity and confidentiality in surveys is effective in eliciting unbiased responses.
+Two authors—each with over two years of research experience in the UAV field—independently conducted literature selection and labeling.
+All disagreements were resolved through thorough discussion and consensus, ensuring the validity and consistency of the analysis.
+To reduce the risk of unprofessional or dishonest responses, the survey was conducted anonymously, explicitly informing participants that no personally identifiable information would be collected~\cite{ong2000impact}.
+The questionnaire primarily consisted of multiple-choice items with an ``I don't understand this question'' option, and developers were free to skip ambiguous items.
+This design aimed to enhance data quality while protecting participant privacy.
 To collect more responses and overcome language barriers, we translated the questionnaire into Chinese and distributed it via platforms accessible in mainland China.
-While we made every effort to ensure consistency between the English and Chinese versions, minor discrepancies may have arisen during translation, which could affect practitioners' understanding.
-Moreover, as all responses were written in Chinese, translation into English was required during data analysis, potentially introducing interpretation errors.
+While we made every effort to ensure consistency between the English and Chinese versions, minor discrepancies may have arisen during translation, which could affect developers' understanding.
 To minimize this risk, two Chinese authors with strong English proficiency collaboratively reviewed and repeatedly refined the translations to ensure their accuracy and consistency.